ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   - **[R110]** Any BPI Subject within a BPI MUST be discoverable by any other BPI Subject within a BPI.

-  For example, a BPI Subject DID can be resolved to its DID document containing a BPI communication endpoint in its "service" section that is directly addressable through the BPI communication capability.
+  For example, a BPI Subject DID can be resolved to its DID document containing a BPI communication endpoint in its "service" section that is directly addressable through the BPI Communication capability.

 * Semantic Layer: The semantic layer specifies how a message payload needs to be structured to be both BPI capability/service and BPI Subject friendly.
 Note that the content level refers to the content and message inside the message envelope.
 For the semantic layer, this document specifies how messages are identified and processed.

   - **[R111]**	Every BPI message MUST contain a message type that allows the context of the message to be established, the content structure to be verified against the context, and the content to be correctly processed.

-  A message identification does not merely identify the message.
-The message type also identifies the associated processing protocol to use such as the specification for a particular zero-knowledge prover scheme.
+  Message identification does not merely identify the message.
+The message type also identifies the associated processing protocol such as the specification for a particular zero-knowledge prover scheme.
 A processing protocol is essentially a group of related messages that are required to achieve a multi-step business process.

-  - **[R112]**	A BPI message MUST contain a unique message-id that is generated by the sender.
+  - **[R112]**	A BPI message MUST contain a unique message identifier that is generated by the sender.

   This allows unique identification of the message through its lifecycle.

   - **[D22]**	A BPI message SHOULD contain one or more message decorators.

   In general, decorators in messages at a content level allow for the support of reusable conventions that are present across multiple messages to handle the same functionality consistently.
 A relevant analogy for decorators is that they are like HTTP headers in an HTTP request.
-The same HTTP header is often reused as a convention across multiple requests to achieve cross-cutting functionality.
+The same HTTP header is often reused as a convention across multiple requests to achieve cross-domain functionality.

   An initial set of useful message decorators that can be used are, but are not limited to:
   * ~thread: provide request/reply and threading semantics to allow for maintaining state within, and also across messages.